nextflow-io/nextflow/docs/azure.md

 ## Advanced configuration

-Read the {ref}`Azure configuration<config-azure>` section to learn more about advanced configuration options.
+Read the [Azure configuration](config-azure) section to learn more about advanced configuration options.